CHESSComputing/StudentProjects/AutomateMetadataInjection.md

   - For tomo: always false
 - [Beam|Pre|Gurard]Slit[Horizontal|Vertical][Size|Position] (12 fields total)
   - NB: No "Pre" slit at 3A!
 Schema should be updated -- only 8 fields total
+  - There may be a "Pre" slit in the future -- ask VK: better to update the schema now _and_ later, or set "Pre" slit values to a dummy value for now?
   - Get these from transforming the individual blade motor positions: at id3a, account for slit box & individual blades (the usual slit macro motors are not used here).
 - Monochromator
-  - Can be determined from within SPEC -- ask KS & AD what to use
+  - Can be determined from within SPEC by examining whuch motors are defined.
+Helper macro can be made to turn this into a global var.
 - Focusing
   - Optional & N/A for tomo -- use "None"
 - Atten[Material|Thickness]